 Click on Enable 2FA and you’ll see a screen like this:

 Open up your chosen authenticator app and scan the QR code.
-If you can’t or don’t want to scan the QR code, you can also type the 23-character key into your App.
+If you can’t scan the QR code, you can also type the 23-character key into your App.
+Note: You can store the key somewhere safe in order to re-configure two-factor auth on a new device.

 You may also generate backup codes (after entering your password), which are 8 digits long and can be used instead of entering the code generated by your chosen Authenticator App.

 The next time you log in to your account, after entering your username and password into the login page, you’ll see this second level of authentication requested:

-Open up your authenticator app again and look for the SparkPost entry.
-You will see a 6-digit number and an expiration timer.
-Type that number into the secondary log in page before the timer in your app expires and you’ll then be logged in to your account.
+Open up your authenticator app and look for the SparkPost entry.
+Enter the 6-digit number into the secondary log in page and you’ll then be logged in to your account.
 This field also accepts backup codes.

 Now you are all set!
 Two-Factor Authentication is now enabled for your account.